-B. November 21, 2019 - Jefferies London Healthcare Conference 89 C. November 27, 2019 - FY19 Form 10-K 91 D. December 4, 2019 - Evercore HealthCONx Conference 94 E. January 14, 2020 - JPMorgan Healthcare Conference 96 F. January 28, 2020 - Annual Shareholders Meeting 98 G. February 4, 2020 - BD's "Voluntary" Recall Notification 99 VII.
-LOSS CAUSATION 99 VIII.
-DEFE NDANTS FORLENZA AND POLEN ENGAGED IN INSIDER TRAD DING IN VIOLATION OF SECTION 20A 100 IX.
-CLAS S ACTION ALLEGATIONS 102 X. THE F FRAUD ON THE MARKET PRESUMPTION OF RELIANCE APPLIES 104 XI.
-STATUTORY SAFE HARBOR AND BESPEAKS CAUTION DOCTRINE ARE I NAPPLICABLE 105 XII.
-CAUS SES OF ACTION 106 XIII.
-PRAY ER FOR RELIEF 113 XIV.
-JURY TRIAL DEMANDED 114
+B. November 21, 2019 - Jefferies London Healthcare Conference 91 C. November 27, 2019 - FY19 Form 10-K D. December 4, 2019 - Evercore HealthCONx Conference 96 E. January 14, 2020 - JPMorgan Healthcare Conference 97 F. January 28, 2020 - Annual Shareholders Meeting 99 G. February 4, 2020 - BD's "Voluntary" Recall Notification 100 VII.
+LOSS CAUSATION 101 VIII.
+DEFENDANTS FORLENZA AND POLEN ENGAGED IN INSIDER TRADING IN VIOLATION OF SECTION 20A IX.
+CLAS S ACTION ALLEGATIONS 104 X. THE I FRAUD ON THE MARKET PRESUMPTION OF RELIANCE APPLIES 106 XI.
+THE STATUTORY SAFE HARBOR AND BESPEAKS CAUTION DOCTRINE ARE INAPPLICABLE XII.
+CAUS SES OF ACTION 109 XIII.
+PRAY 'ER FOR RELIEF 116 XIV IURY TRIAL DEMANDED 116

-Lead Plaintiff Industriens Pensionsforsikring A/S ("Industriens" or "Plaintiff"), by and through its undersigned counsel, brings this action individually and on behalf of all others similarly situated who purchased or otherwise acquired the common stock of Becton, Dickinson and Company ("BD" or the "Company") between November 5, 2019, and February 5, 2020, both dates inclusive (the "Class Period"), and were injured thereby (the "Class").
+Lead Plaintiff Industriens Pensionsforsikring A/S ("Industriens" or "Plaintiff"), by and through its undersigned counsel, brings this action individually and on behalf of all others similarly situated who purchased or otherwise acquired Becton, Dickinson and Company ("BD" or the "Company") common stock or call options, or sold BD put options (collectively, "BD Securities"), between November 5, 2019, and February 5, 2020, both dates inclusive (the "Class Period"), and were injured thereby (the "Class").
 This action is brought against defendants BD and its current and former executive officers, Vincent A. Forlenza, Thomas E. Polen, and Christopher R. Reidy ("Forlenza," "Polen," and "Reidy," collectively, the "Individual Defendants," and with BD, "Defendants").

 Plaintiff alleges the following upon personal knowledge as to itself and its own acts, and upon information and belief as to all other matters.
 Plaintiff's information and belief is based upon, among other things, the ongoing investigation that Court-appointed Lead Counsel is conducting under Plaintiff's supervision.
-This investigation includes, but is not limited to, reviewing and analyzing: (i) documents that BD filed with the U.S. Securities and Exchange Commission (the "SEC"); (ii) securities analyst reports about BD; (iii) transcripts of BD investor conference calls and conference appearances; (iv) BD press releases and publicly available slide presentations; (v) press and media reports, including online news sources; (vi) public material obtained in connection with Plaintiff's continuing investigation; (vii) interviews of former BD employees or consultants ("Former Employees" or "FEs"); and (viii) materials obtained through Freedom of Information Act requests.
-Plaintiff believes that substantial additional evidentiary support will exist for the allegations set forth herein after a reasonable opportunity for discovery.
+This investigation includes, but is not limited to, reviewing and analyzing: (i) documents that BD filed with the U.S. Securities and Exchange Commission (the "SEC"); (ii) securities analyst reports about BD; (iii) transcripts of BD investor conference calls and conference appearances; (iv) BD press releases and publicly available slide presentations; (v) press and media reports, including online news sources; (vi) public material obtained in connection with Plaintiff's continuing investigation; (vii) interviews of former BD